Navier-Stokes Existence and Smoothness: Clay Millennium Problem Statement

 - 1934: Leray proves that "weak" solutions always exist.
 A massive result, but these solutions might not be smooth.

-- 1982: Caffarelli, Kohn, and Nirenberg prove that singularities (more on partial regularity), if they exist, are extremely small: in the parabolic geometry natural to these equations, the singular set has zero one-dimensional Hausdorff measure.
+- 1982: Caffarelli, Kohn, and Nirenberg prove that singularities (more on partial regularity), if they exist, are extremely small: in the parabolic geometry natural to these equations, the singular set has zero one-dimensional parabolic Hausdorff measure.

 - 1984: Beale, Kato, and Majda prove (originally for Euler, with Navier-Stokes analogues) that blowup can only happen if the vorticity becomes infinite.